SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/About_DMS_Security/Cloud_connectivity_and_security.md

 - 20.50.217.191
 - 20.103.147.5

-The DataMiner Cloud Platform sends e-mails from the following domain:
+The DataMiner Cloud Platform sends emails from the following domain:

 - dataminer.services

 When you connect your DataMiner System to the DataMiner Cloud Platform, a secure connect flow needs to be completed.
 The administrator needs to authenticate on the DataMiner System and then needs to authenticate towards the DataMiner Cloud Platform.